emissary-ingress/emissary/reference/running.md

   value: "true"
 ```

-If you are using the Ambassador Edge Stack, if you set `AMBASSADOR_NAMESPACE` or `AMBASSADOR_SINGLE_NAMESPACE`, set it in deployment container.
+With the Ambassador Edge Stack, if you set `AMBASSADOR_NAMESPACE` or `AMBASSADOR_SINGLE_NAMESPACE`, set it in deployment container.

 ## `AMBASSADOR_ID`